enmpro/enmpro/README.md

 * I am a current computer programming student
 * I have used multiple languages like C++, Python, Java
 * I wish to be more proficient in UI and UX Design
-* Goals are to become more versed in HTML/CSS/JS
+* Currently working to become more versed in HTML/CSS/JS
+* Goals are to become a Data Scientist and maybe a Frontend Developer

 <!--